 Advice from the Anytime Team about GDPR and email marketing

-Here is what we know about how GDPR affects Anytime and our users.
 This article is provided as a resource, not legal advice.
-If you want to learn more about how the GDPR may affect your organisation, we would encourage you to seek expert legal counsel.
+If you want to learn more about how GDPR affects your organisation, we would encourage you to seek expert legal counsel.

 Understanding who is responsible for what